Beroris/cursor-config/README.md

-# vscode-config
+# Cursor IDE config
-Where I can save my VSCode setup to transfer whenever I need to
+Where I can save my Cursor/VSCode setup to transfer whenever I need to